Rewind X

 Rewind: The action of reversing a Protected Transfer, returning funds to the original sender.

-Fragment NFT: A transferable on-chain proof object minted to a sender on their first successful rewind and updated on subsequent rewinds.
+Rewind Proof NFT: A transferable on-chain proof object minted to a sender on their first successful rewind and updated on subsequent rewinds.
 It stores cumulative stats plus the latest rewind record; underlying transfer records and events remain the source of truth.
 Transferability allows consolidation in audit/compliance wallets and does not imply identity or reputation of the current holder.

 Deterministic Settlement: The protocol's guarantee that transfer outcomes depend solely on on-chain conditions with no manual intervention or subjective judgment.